 I still didn’t get it.

-In 2000 I moved to Vermont and my interactions with people with different skin colors slowed considerably and I settled into life in safe, privileged, progressive/libertarian/provincial all-at-the-same-time Vermont.
+In 2000 I moved to Vermont and my interactions with people who had black and brown skin slowed considerably.
+I settled into life in safe, privileged, progressive/libertarian/provincial all-at-the-same-time Vermont.

-I felt removed from racism until Trump was elected and overtly racist behaviors began to increase in alarming ways throughout the state—included being directed at my sprinkling of friends with non-white skin.
+I felt removed from racism until Trump was elected and overtly racist behaviors began to increase in alarming ways throughout the state—included being directed at my sprinkling of friends with black and brown skin.
 I was appalled, yet I struggled to understand Black Lives Matter.
 I too thought, yeah, but don’t all lives matter?

-Then I got cancer and began to wake the fuck up—about everything.
+Then I got cancer and began to wake up—about everything.
+My entire worldview was torn apart.

 Disruption of a Worldview